justinbusker/NeoDocs/README.md

+# <span style="color:navy"> NeoDocs </span>
-A under construction Google Docs-like document editor that allows for NeoVim like searching in documents and tabs
+An under construction Google Docs-like document editor that allows for NeoVim like searching in documents and tabs

 * Made for applying my learning of React, Mongoose, Socket.io.